Great crested newt district licensing scheme

 Great crested newts have protected status through UK and European legislation and must be considered as part of the planning application process.

 Ponds are critical to great crested newts for breeding.
-Whilst on land, great crested newts are also dependent upon other habitats such as woodland, hedgerows, rough grassland and scrub, and may travel up to 500 metres between ponds.
+Whilst on land, great crested newts are also dependent upon other habitats such as woodland, hedgerows, rough grassland and scrub.
+They are generally found within 500m of ponds, although may travel further than this.

 Unless it can be demonstrated that there is no risk of impacts on great crested newts or their habitats, you may need a licence to carry out development work where the species is present.
 You can get a licence by: